TOMSLAUS/paper_wallet_generator/README.md

 3. Run the Backend Service

-In the backend directory, start the server:
+In the backend directory, start the Angel server:

 angel serve

 Ensure the backend service is running locally or on a server accessible to the Flutter app.
 4. Run the Flutter App

-Return to the frontend directory and run the app on your preferred emulator or connected device:
+Return to the frontend directory and run the app on your preferred emulator or device:

 flutter run

-Usage
+🎉 Usage

-    Open the app and follow the instructions to generate a new Bitcoin wallet.
+    Open the app and follow the prompts to generate a new Bitcoin wallet.
-    Customize the wallet template as desired.
+    Customize your wallet with a preferred template design.
     Print your wallet for secure offline storage.

-    ⚠️ Important: Store the printed wallet securely, as the private key allows access to the Bitcoin funds.
+    ⚠️ Important: Store the printed wallet securely, as the private key provides full access to your Bitcoin funds.

-Contributing
+🤝 Contributing

-Contributions are welcome!
+We welcome contributions!
 Please feel free to submit pull requests for new templates, features, or improvements.
-License
+📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.